aoresnik/pommodoro-timer-arduino/README.md

 * LCD VSS pin to ground
 * LCD VCC pin to 5V
 * R1: 10K trimmer to adjust LCD contrast, ends to +5V and ground, wiper to LCD VO pin (pin 3)
-* R2: current limiter for LCD backlight
+* R2: current limiter for LCD backlight to LCD A pin
+* LCD K pin (backlight LED cathode) to ground

 Buttons: